Sanctuary Tour

 ocean for lifeOcean for Life

 The Ocean for Life program is an initiative to increase cultural understanding through ocean science.
 Ocean for Life provides high quality, immersive ocean field studies and follow-on education programs to facilitate cross-cultural learning, appreciation, and lasting experiences between Middle Eastern and Western students.
-Student applications will be made available Fall 2010 for the field studies program during the summer of 2011.
+The next proposed Ocean for Life field study will take place during the summer of 2015.

 Ocean GuardiansOcean Guardian Classroom